 It’s all about balance.

 The first thing you can do is just adding healthier options to your refrigerator.
 You can still get the junk, but by adding healthier options you’re getting yourself more familiar with the healthier products out there and which ones you like.
 You don’t want to go hungry in case you realize you hate tofu and kale.
 No problem.
 Try a few more options next grocery visit.
 Another great way to start is by juicing.
 Just this simple change can have a dramatic affect on your life.
 There are plenty of great recipes for juicing.
-My favorite is: small bunch of parsley and cilantro, a thumbnail chunk size of ginger root, couple stalks of celery, 1/3 of a lime, a 2 inch chunk of beet, an apple, one big handful of spinach, 3 romaine lettuce leaves, and 6 carrots.
-Enough for two people.
+My go-to: 3 sprigs or so of curly parsley and 3 sprigs or so cilantro, a 2 inch chunk of beet, an apple, 1 or 2 celery stalks, 1 inch chunk of fresh ginger, one third of a lime, one big handful of spinach, 3 romaine lettuce leaves, and 3 or 4 big carrots.
 Heaven.

 Next thing to do is just start checking the products you currently use.
-Look to see if they contain artificial colors or preservatives, sulfites, parabens, and other chemicals that you wouldn’t want on your body.
+Look to see if they contain sulfites, parabens, and other chemicals that you wouldn’t want on your body.
 This can be a difficult area of concern.
 The options are endless, and not all chemical free products are made the same.
 I’ve spent hundreds of dollars figuring out which products I like, and which ones I don’t.
-The EWG is a website that does the work for you concerning what ingredients are in your product, whether you’re talking about makeup, sunscreen, or whatever is on your bathroom shelves.
+The EWG (Environmental Working Group) is a website that does the work for you concerning what ingredients are in your product, whether you’re talking about makeup, sunscreen, or whatever is in your bathroom drawers.
 However, they DON’T give you recommendations on which you’ll like.
 This is where the balance comes in.
-Forgive yourself for using your favorite smelling lotion on date night.
+Forgive yourself for using aluminum-laden anti-perspirant until you find something that works, or your favorite smelling lotion on date night.
 Life is about living.
-We all die eventually no matter how many organic products we have on our shelves.
+We all die eventually.
+No matter how many organic products you have in your refrigerator.
 Just do your best.
-Try avoiding that can of soda, or increasing your intake of salads.
+Try avoiding that can of soda every other day, or increasing your intake of salads.
 Slow and steady is best.

 Elaine Evenhouse is an occupational therapy assistant and natural health advocate.